markamdev/goloba/README.md

 ## Docker container and docker-compose testbench

-As this repository contains two applications there are also two docker files and two Docker images that can be built.
-Dockerfiles for **goloba** and **dummyserver** are named *Dockerfile.goloba* and *Dockerfile.dummyserver* respectively.
+Although this repository contains two applications there is only one docker file and one Docker image that can be built.
+By default image launches **goloba** binary but it's also possible to launch **dummyserver** by specifying command as `/usr/bin/dummyserver`.

-Both images can be build using single `make docker` command (if Docker is installed on the machine).
-Output images will be *markamdev/goloba* and *markamdev/dummyserver*.
+Docker image build can be launched manually using *docker* tool or by running `make docker` command (of course Docker has to be installed on the machine).
+Output image will be *markamdev/goloba*.

 There's also simple testbench prepared to be launched in Docker Compose tool.
 Testbench is described in *docker-compose.yml* and contains two **dummyserver** instances accessible through one **goloba**.
 After launching testbench by `docker-compose up -d` environment can be accessed using local port *8080*.